SODALITE-EU/project-wide-documentation/README.md

 <img src="images/D2-4-Guidelines-for-Contributors-to-the-SODALITE-Framework1.png" alt="SODALITE high level architecture"
 	title="SODALITE high level architecture" width="800"  />

 Figure 1.
-SODALITE high level architecture (from D2.1)
+SODALITE high level architecture (from D2.2)

 ## 2.1.
 The SODALITE Modeling Layer

 The Modeling Layer offers the tools to support all modeling activities by the SODALITE users.
 Its elements are the IDE offering smart editing features enhanced with suggestions that are generated, in a context-based fashion,  by the Semantic Reasoner.
-This last component is reasoning on an extensible ontology, the Semantic Knowledge Base, that includes the main concepts needed to model a deployment configuration for a complex application.
+The latter component is reasoning on an extensible ontology, the Semantic Knowledge Base, that includes the main concepts needed to model a deployment configuration for a complex application.
 The following table lists these three components together with the main technologies they are based on and the GitHub repositories that include their code.

 Table 1.
 Components of the Modeling Layer and corresponding repositories